-The CEO (Chief Education Officer)Dr KANG NEE - Certified Professional Dog Trainer (CPDT-KA); Certified Separation Anxiety Trainer (CSAT); Certified Professional Animal Care Provider (CPACP); Canine Life & Social Skills Evaluator & Instructor; Low Stress Handling Certified; Pet First-Aid Certified; Board Member (The Professional Animal Care Certification Council)
+The CEO (Chief Education Officer)Dr KANG NEE - Certified Professional Dog Trainer (CPDT-KA); Certified Separation Anxiety Trainer (CSAT); Certified Canine Fitness Trainer (CCFT); FitPaws Master Trainer; Certified Professional Animal Care Provider (CPACP); Fear Free Certified Professional; Low Stress Handling Certified; Pet First-Aid Certified; Canine Life & Social Skills Evaluator & Instructor; Board Member (The Professional Animal Care Certification Council)

-I’m Nee – a scientist trained in the study of animal behavior, a certified professional dog trainer, a certified separation anxiety trainer, and a strong advocate of a “Do No Harm” evidence-based approach to animal care.
+I’m Nee – a scientist trained in the study of animal behavior, a certified professional dog trainer, a certified separation anxiety trainer, a certified canine fitness trainer, and a strong advocate of a “Do No Harm” evidence-based approach to animal care.
 I use humane, force-free training methods and games that are safe and effective for dogs and people, and I’ve been helping dogs and their guardians in Singapore and abroad.
 To promote awareness of animal welfare issues, I conduct training for local shelters, and dog behavior workshops for the public.
-As the only non-US Board Member on The Professional Animal Care Certification Council, I hope to bring a unique international perspective to help enhance the standards of animal care and training in the industry.

 Even while busy training dogs, I write articles on behaviour modification and training for both local and international magazines.
 Read my Member Profile in The APDT Chronicle of The Dog, and an interview with OrdinaryPeople.ink “Dog Training the Positive Way with cheerfuldogs.com“.